 The questions I really loved were: why do villains have all the character while heroes are bland with some morals?
 Why does Good have no sass and cleverness?
 Why do they depend on love and companionship while Evil can do everything alone?

 These are all questions that kids usually think about and question as they read fairytales.
 I questioned these things myself.

 It was wonderful to see how the author takes these questions and spins a whole storyline around it.
 Some things are questioned and taken apart while others are answered through the story.

 I really like how the ending was different and showed the true meaning of a happy ending.
 It was such a twist and wholly unexpected but was the BEST.
 I won’t say anymore because of spoilers.

-If you are looking for a middle grade book to read or recommend, pick this!
+If you are looking for a middle-grade book to read or recommend, pick this!
 Especially if you’re recommending to middle grade or younger students.